-Part butcher shop, part ready-to-eat meat paradise, Pinczi hús-hentesáru is an iconic sausage shop in Budapest, exhibiting a fast-disappearing side of the city.
-This low-priced, no-frills lunch destination, which opened in 1991, specializes in meat dishes that have traditionally been dear to Hungarians’ stomachs — sausages, meatballs, pork ribs.
+Part butcher shop, part ready-to-eat meat paradise, Pinczi hús-hentesáru is an iconic sausage shop in Budapest exhibiting a fast-disappearing side of the city.
+This low-priced, bare-bones lunch destination, which opened in 1991, specializes in meat dishes that have traditionally been dear to Hungarian stomachs — sausages, meatballs, pork ribs.
 No matter the time of day — in Budapest, many people, still, start the day with a hearty roasted sausage — Pinczi swarms with customers, who're a cross-section of local residents, with a noticeable concentration of middle-aged men carrying protruding bellies.

-But best of all here is the marinated roasted pork belly.
-It’s crispy on the outside, with a layer of soft fat yielding to a tender meat as you bite into it.
-(Unfortunately, pork belly in Budapest doesn't have the prominence it enjoys in places like Japan or China.)
-My go-to order at Pinczi is usually a paprika-laced sausage with a slice of said roast pork belly and a side of sauerkraut with a slice of bread.
-All this rarely comes out to be more than €5.
+Best of all here is the marinated roasted pork belly; crispy on the outside, with a layer of soft fat yielding to a tender meat as you bite into it.
+My go-to order is a paprika-laced sausage with a slice of said pork belly, paired with a side of sauerkraut and a slice of bread.
+All of this rarely comes out to be more than €5.
 You'll either have to eat standing at the high-top tables or find a seat outside on the busy street with a postcard view of the impressive Nyugati Railway Terminal.